 Except for financial assets which apply the simplified approach as mentioned above, the Group assesses whether the credit risk on a financial asset has increased significantly since initial recognition at each balance sheet date.
-If the credit risk has not increased significantly since initial recognition (stage 1), the loss allowance is measured at an amount equal to 12-month ECLs by the Group and the interest income is calculated according to the gross carrying amount and the effective interest rate; if the credit risk has increased significantly since initial recognition but are not credit-impaired (stage 2), the loss allowance is measured at an amount equal to lifetime ECLs by the Group and the interest income is calculated according to the gross carrying amount and the effective interest rate; if such financial assets are credit-impaired after initial recognition (stage 3), the loss allowance is measured at an amount equal to lifetime ECLs by the Group and the interest income is calculated according to the gross carrying amount and the effective interest rate; if such financial assets are credit-impaired after initial recognition (stage 3), the loss allowance is measured at an amount equal to lifetime ECLs by the Group and the interest income is calculated according to the amortised cost and the effective interest rate.
-If the credit risk has not increased significantly since initial recognition.
+If the credit risk has not increased significantly since initial recognition (stage 1), the loss allowance is measured at an amount equal to 12-month ECLs by the Group and the interest income is calculated according to the gross carrying amount and the effective interest rate; if the credit risk has increased significantly since initial recognition but are not credit-impaired (stage 2), the loss allowance is measured at an amount equal to lifetime ECLs by the Group and the interest income is calculated according to the gross carrying amount and the effective interest rate; if such financial assets are credit-impaired after initial recognition (stage 3), the loss allowance is measured at an amount equal to lifetime ECLs by the Group and the interest rate; if such financial assets are credit-impaired after initial recognition (stage 3), the loss allowance is measured after initial recognition (stage 3), the loss allowance is measured at an amount equal to lifetime ECLs by the Group and the interest income is calculated according to the group and the interest income is calculated according to the group and the interest income is calculated according to the group and the interest income is calculated according to the group and the interest income is calculated according to the group and the interest income is calculated according to the amortised cost and the effective interest rate.
+If the credit risk of financial assets is low at the balance sheet date, the Group assumes that the credit risk has not increased significantly since initial recognition.
 A purchased or originated credit-impaired financial asset is an asset that is credit-impaired at initial recognition.
 For such assets, the Group recognises the cumulative changes in lifetime ECLs since the initial recognition of the asset.